insilmaril/vym/doc/devel/README-layout.md

 * Let containers inherit QGraphicsItem and use a QRectF for geometry instead of inheriting QGraphicsRectItem once drawing boxes is no longer required for debugging

+* Cleanup branchContainer structure handling

+  Methods only called from one place:
+  -  createBranchesContainer()   from addToBranchesContainer() could be merged with addToBranchesContainer()

+  -  updateBranchesContainer()   from reposition() should be merged with updateChildrenStructure()

+  linkSpaceContainer and listContainer seem to be existing independent of number of children.
+Should be created on demand only.

+  adding a branch should always *only* add it to branchesContainer and *afterwards* the structure can be updated and other layout containers be created on demand.